mletenay/home-assistant-goodwe-inverter/README.md

     #sensor_name_prefix: GoodWe
 ```

 The optional `sensor_name_prefix` config may be used to change the prefix of the individual sensor's default entity names.
-Since the entity name is used to construct also the home assistant's entity-id, it is recomennded to change the prefix after the initial setup of the platform, so the generated entity-id have reasonable (goodwe) names.

 ## Inverter communication testing